Sign up for this Superfund site’s mailing list

 - Informational advisories

-Institutional controls are an important aspect of the Eagle Mine Superfund site remedy.
-At OU1, which encompasses sitewide contamination, groundwater is restricted from being used at many areas of the site due to remaining heavy metal contamination, including Rex Flats, the Old Tailings Pile and the Maloit Park areas.
-The remedy for OU2, which includes the abandoned company town of Gilman and surrounding areas, consists entirely of institutional controls that limit site access.
-In addition, ICs dictate that EPA and the state of Colorado be informed of any proposed change in land use at the Eagle Mine Superfund site.
-If land use changes, the agencies must determine if additional remediation would be required.
-EPA and the state of Colorado must review any developer-generated plans to assure they are protective of human health and the environment.
+ICs are an aspect of the Eagle Mine Superfund site remedy.
+For instance, groundwater is restricted from being used at many areas of the site due to remaining heavy metal contamination, including Rex Flats, the Old Tailings Pile and the Maloit Park areas.
+The remedy for OU2, which includes the abandoned company town of Gilman and surrounding areas, consists entirely of ICs that limit site access.
+In addition, ICs dictate that EPA and CDPHE be informed of any proposed change in land use at the Eagle Mine Superfund site.
+If land use changes, the Agencies must determine if additional remediation would be required.
+EPA and CDPHE must review any land use change plans to assure they are protective of human health and the environment.
 New ICs described in the 2017 OU1 Record of Decision Amendment are intended to protect engineered remedial features at the site such as the water treatment plant and waste pile caps.
 New ICs described in the 2017 Record of Decision for OU3 are intended to restrict access and eliminate potential exposure to contaminants on site.

 Emergency Response and Removal

-Electrical Transformer Removal Action: When the Eagle Mine was first abandoned by its owner in 1984, EPA conducted an emergency action to remove electrical transformers from the flooding mine.
-Much of the equipment in the mine contained cancer-causing polychlorinated biphenyls (PCBs).
+Electrical transformer removal action: When the Eagle Mine was first abandoned by its owner in 1984, EPA conducted an emergency action to remove electrical transformers from the flooding mine.
+Much of the equipment in the mine contained PCBs.
 Because of extremely hazardous conditions, including a partially collapsed tunnel and an ongoing mine fire, three transformers were not removed, though most of the PCBs from these transformers were drained and recovered.

-Belden Cribbings Removal: The Belden Cribbings are a series of old timber retaining walls placed up the steep slopes of Battle Mountain in Belden Canyon.
+Belden Cribbings removal: The Belden Cribbings are a series of old timber retaining walls placed up the steep slopes of Battle Mountain in Belden Canyon.
 The Belden Cribbings area is directly upstream from the Eagle Mine Superfund site and outside of the boundary included in the NPL listing.
 The cribbings were built at the turn of the last century to stabilize about eight million tons of waste rock deposited on the mountainside as part of past mining activity at Eagle Mine.
-The cribbings appear old, worn and decayed and some of the waste rock is becoming unstable.
-There was concern that should the cribbings fail, tons of fine, acidic, metallic waste rock would avalanche down the steep slope, directly onto the tracks of the former Denver and Rio Grande Western Railroad and into the Eagle River below.
+The cribbings appear old, worn and decayed.
+Should the cribbings fail, tons of fine, acidic, metallic waste rock would avalanche down the steep slope, directly onto the tracks of the former Denver and Rio Grande Western Railroad and into the Eagle River below.
 This failure could be catastrophic to the Eagle River recovery, reversing the water quality improvements achieved through the Eagle Mine Superfund site cleanup.
 Such a failure could also cause significant flooding upstream in the town of Red Cliff.